EhsanPeymani/QtCalculator/README.md

 As UserInterface is a python package, you may need to manually import 'icons_rc' in the 'ui_calculator.py': import UserInterface.icons_rc

+# Installer
+You can install the app by running eCalculator.exe file.

 # Shortkeys
 All keys on Numpad